"Ojalá que llueva café,

 These forests are still regenerating one year after the onslaught of hurricane Ivan.

-Almost every Caribbean island is hit squarely by one of these gigantic tropical storms every 10 to 15 years, on the average.
+Most Caribbean islands are hit squarely by one of these gigantic tropical storms every 10 to 15 years, on the average.
 The result is that Caribbean tropical forests have a somewhat different structure than those in South and Central America.
 While such - and some are truly monstrous - cyclonic systems can ravage a forest beyond recognition, the fact is that these catastrophes help create niches for numbers of plant and animal species that would otherwise be unable to subsist indefinitely in more stable conditions.
-So, and ironically, hurricanes contribute to maintain the peculiar biodiversity of West Indian terrestrial ecosystems, since many organisms there evolved to cope with them.
+In such way and, ironically, hurricanes contribute to maintain the peculiar biodiversity of West Indian terrestrial ecosystems, since many organisms there evolved to cope with them.

 Icacos Cay and Palominitos Cay, both off the eastern coast of Puerto Rico.